 SRC 806 (Off-Street Parking, Loading, and Driveways) is proposed to be amended to reduce the minimum number of off-street parking spaces required for multifamily development in the MU-I and MU-II zones to one space per dwelling unit.
-This acknowledges that the proposed zones are intended to encourage mixed-use development and urban mixed-use areas where people can walk, bike, or take transit as an alternative to driving.
-This is also in line with the off-street parking requirement for multifamily development in the Central Salem Development Program Area, which is generally the downtown area where urban, mixed-use development currently exists.
-Reducing the off-street parking requirement for multifamily development in the MU-II zones also results in properties having more development potential because less land is required for cars.
+The proposed zones are intended to encourage mixed-use development and urban mixed-use areas where people can walk, bike, or take transit as an alternative to driving.
+This is also in line with the off-street parking requirement for multifamily development in the Central Salem Development Program Area, the downtown area, generally, where urban, mixed-use development currently exists.
+Reducing the off-street parking requirement for multifamily development for multifamily development potential because less land is required for cars.

 The Planning Commission recommended further reductions to off-street parking requirements, particularly for retail uses.
-Currently, the requirement is to provide one off-street parking space per 250 square feet of retail use.
-The Planning Commission voted to recommend reducing that standard in the MU-1 and MU-2 zones to one space per 400 square feet.
+Currently, the requirement is to provide one offstreet parking space per 250 square feet of retail use.
+The Planning Commission recommends reducing that standard in the MU-1 and MU-2 zones to one space per 400 square feet.
 The purpose of this recommendation was to incentivize the development of retail uses in the State Street corridor.